bluesky314/BraTs-Segmentation-Challenge/readme.md

 ### Validation Samples
-The first four images are the the four modalities, flair,t1,t1ce and t2, the next image is the network prediction and the last image is the ground truth.
+The first four images are the the four modalities(flair, t1, t1ce and t2 respectively, the next image is the network prediction and the last image is the ground truth.

 ### Whole Tumor